GRHayL/GRHayL/README.md

 EOS, Flux_Source, Induction, Neutrinos, and Reconstruction.
 Each gem implements infrastructure-agnostic functions for computing quantities for GRMHD simulations.

 The Con2Prim gem provides functions to perform the entire conservative-to-primitive variable recovery.
 This includes a variety of C2P routines, functions to enforce limits on incoming conservatives and outgoing primitives, and a function to compute conservatives and Tmunu from the newly computed primitives.
 All the C2P routines have the same arguments, allowing for quick and easy substitution.
-The functions Hybrid_Multi_Method() and Tabulated_Multi_Method() provide runtime switching between provided methods, as well as the option to choose backup routines in the case of failure.
+The function `grhayl_con2prim_multi_method()` provides runtime switching between available methods, as well as the option to choose backup routines in the case of failure.

 The EOS gem provides many functions which are needed by other gems to compute quantities (e.g. P_cold for hybrid or table interpolation in tabulated).
 The other gems depend purely on the eos_parameters struct.
-This struct contains function pointers which can be initialized to the EOS gem functions using initialize_hybrid_eos_functions_and_params() or initialize_tabulated_eos_functions_and_params().
+This struct contains function pointers which can be initialized to the EOS gem functions using `initialize_hybrid_eos_functions_and_params()` or `initialize_tabulated_eos_functions_and_params()`.
 Of course, these pointers can be changed to point to another function if required, so long as the argument lists are identical.

 The Unit_Testing directory contains the unit tests which are used by the Github Actions continuous